 Immersion Training: Strobist Lighting in Layers

-UPDATE, AUGUST 2013: If you are a member at Lynda.com, you already have access to these lighting videos for online streaming.
+Also, if you are a member at Lynda.com you already have access to these lighting videos for free online streaming.
 They are here.

 Strobist has over two thousand articles and tutorials on off-camera lighting.
 But there is no substitute for actually watching someone produce and light a shoot.
 Lighting in Layers is a 6+1 DVD set that allows you to ride along on six different shoots — each different, each varying in complexity.